 At the same time, the student should prepare their final document for submission to the Graduate School using their required formatting guidelines.
 Theses should be submitted and approved by the Graduate School no later than the end of the semester following the defense.
-See the Graduate School's PDF titled The Electronic Thesis and Dissertation (ETD) Process for detailed directions on submitting your thesis and additional forms (i.e., the ETD Availability Agreement Form) that must be completed following thesis approval.
+See the Graduate School's PDF titled Thesis and Dissertation (ETD) Process for detailed directions on submitting your thesis and additional forms (i.e., the ETD Availability Agreement Form) that must be completed following thesis approval.
 Please note that the process of formatting the thesis in the ETD format can be time-consuming and specific.
-Please read all online directions related to this process carefully.
+Please read all online directions related to this process carefully and be attentive to stated deadlines for the final ETD document.

 NOTE: Prior to the submission of the final thesis to the Graduate School, the Dept of Psychology will assess the document for potential plagiarism (see Plagiarism Definitions, p.
-66) using commercially available software, such as the SafeAssign program provided by the Office of Instructional Advancement.
+73) using commercially available software, such as the SafeAssian program provided by the Office of Instructional Advancement.
 All students are required to submit an electronic version of their thesis to Pat Perreira at least two weeks prior to submission of the document to the Graduate School for this purpose.
 As noted in the section on Retention, Remediation, and Termination, evidence of plagiarism is grounds for dismissal from the program.